 Fast action is key when suffering a stroke

 Every 40 seconds, a person in the United States suffers a stroke, making it the fifth-leading cause of death.
 However, these life-threatening, medical emergencies are preventable and can be treated.
-During Stroke Awareness Month, it’s important to be aware of stroke risk factors and symptoms to stay healthy and minimize risks.
+It’s important to be aware of stroke risk factors and symptoms to stay healthy and minimize risks.

 A stroke occurs when blood supply to the brain is interrupted or reduced.
-While there are three main types of stroke that can occur, more than 80 percent of them are categorized as ischemic stroke – those caused by blocked or narrowed arteries that severely reduce blood flow.
+While there are three main types of strokes that can occur, more than 80% of them are categorized as ischemic stroke – those caused by blocked or narrowed arteries that severely reduce blood flow.
 A hemorrhagic stroke occurs when blood vessels in the brain leak or rupture.
 And a transient ischemic attack, or a ministroke, is due to a temporary decrease in blood to the brain.
-While stroke often lead to serious long-term disability, a transient ischemic attack typically does not create permanent damage.
+While strokes often lead to serious long-term disability, a transient ischemic attack typically does not create permanent damage.

 There are a number of lifestyle and medical factors that can cause a stroke.
 The leading causes include: